ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_ReadTheDocs.rst

 methods, function, and attributes within the class are discussed in this section.

-.. _header-n457:
+.. _header-n515:

 ``__init__()``
 --------------

-For creating an instance of the ``pygad.GA`` class, the constructor accepts several parameters that allow the user to customize the genetic algorithm.
+For creating an instance of the ``pygad.GA`` class, the constructor accepts several parameters that allow the user to customize the genetic algorithm to different types of applications.

-The ``pygad.GA`` class constructor supported the following parameters:
+The ``pygad.GA`` class constructor supports the following parameters:

 -  ``num_generations``: Number of generations.